ibm-cloud-docs/app-configuration/ac-ff-prop-env.md

 ## Environments
 {: #ac-setup-environments}

-Use environments to manage your feature flags and properties.
-You can create new environments based on your needs.
+Environments in {{site.data.keyword.appconfig_short}} represents your application environments.
+Typical environments could be dev, staging, production and so on.
+Environments allow to manage your feature flags and properties to various deployments from development to production.
 For more information, see [environments](/docs/app-configuration?topic=app-configuration-ac-environments).

 ## Feature flags
 {: #ac-setup-ff}